cureos/aforge/README.md

     var filter2 = new AForge.Imaging.Filters.CannyEdgeDetector();
     filter2.ApplyInPlace(bitmap);

-    // Use implicit operator to convert back from Bitmap to WriteableBitmap aWriteableBitmapObject = bitmap;
+    // Use explicit operator to convert back from Bitmap to WriteableBitmap aWriteableBitmapObject = (WriteableBitmap)bitmap;

 Building the libraries
 ----------------------